 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, for the first Discussion Board Forum, the student must reply to all other students’ threads.
-For the remaining 7 Forums, the student will post a thread in response to the module/week’s discussion topic and then reply to at least 1 classmate’s thread.
+Discussions are collaborative learning experiences.
+Therefore, for the first Discussion, the student must reply to all other students’ threads.
+For the remaining Discussions, the student will post a thread in response to the topic and then reply to at least 1 classmate’s thread.

 Threads are required to be at least 250 words, professional in content and delivery, and written in proper English.
 Replies must be at least 150 words, and must likewise be professional and written in proper English.

-The essays are network security topical and relate to the module/week’s readings.
+The essays are network security topical and relate to the readings in the assigned Module: Week.
 They are designed to expand the student’s study into specific network security areas.
 Essays must be 1000 - 1500 words, but need to be complete thoughts and use proper grammar.
-The student will post his/her essays to the proper Discussion Board Forum.
+The student will post his/her essays to the proper Essay Assignment submission link.

 Each quiz will cover the content from the weekly reading, presentation, discussion and topics covered.
 The quizzes will consist of 15 multiple-choice questions.
-You will have 1 hour to complete each.
+The student will have 1 hour to complete each.

-The exams consist of 50 multiple-choice questions covering the Reading & Study for the preceding modules/weeks.
+The exams consist of 50 multiple-choice questions covering the Learn material for the preceding modules.
 Each exam is an open-book/open-notes, open-resources exam.